 It’s called Good Friday because it led to something really wonderful.
 While it’s certainly sad that Christ died, He did so to offer us salvation and love, and He was resurrected and victorious over sin and death.
 That makes it good!

-How to Navigate Good Friday with Kids?
+How to Discuss and Experience Good Friday with Kids?

 I have found that it’s really hard to find a good children’s ministry video of the crucifixion that doesn’t also include the resurrection.
 And I certainly understand why!
 It’s a terribly sad event, and to be fair, we know how the story ends.
 You can always show a really great Easter video, and simply pause the video as He’s being placed in the tomb.